hychen/boliau/README.md

 [![Build Status](https://secure.travis-ci.org/hychen/boliau.png)](http://travis-ci.org/hychen/boliau)

-The project name BoLiau comes from the spelling pronunciation of 無聊 in 台灣閩南語.
+The project name BoLiau comes from the spelling pronunciation of 無聊 in 台灣閩南語, because the author Chen Hsin-Yi developed when he was trying to eliminate tedious repetition actions.

+Those actions are classifier to two kind: Task and Mission.

 Each task is a step of steps to archive a mission such as collecting data from website to generate a report, batch changing bug status in Bug Tracker, etc.

-A mission is composed by many tasks in sequence like a production line in a factory.
+And, a  mission is composed by many tasks in sequence like a production line in a factory.

 ## Composition